Simretandarge/alx-zero_day/0x03-git/README.md

 new readme
-my readme is up to date new
+this is my time.i can win